lecrocel/lecrocel/README.md

 - 🔭 I’m currently working on ...
 NEVERMORE!
 - 🌱 I’m currently learning ...
 NEVERMORE!!
-- 👯 I’m looking to collaborate on ... something
+- 👯 I’m looking to collaborate on ...
+NEVERMORE!!!
 - 🤔 I’m looking for help with ... something
 - 💬 Ask me about ... something
 - 📫 How to reach me: ... something